Pre-colonial history of the Canary Islands

 The Canary Islands have been known since antiquity.
-Indigenous population of Amazigh origin from North Africa lived in these islands until the Spanish colonization, between 1402 and 1496.
+An indigenous population, hypothesized to be of North African Berber origin, lived in these islands until the Spanish colonization, between 1402 and 1496.

 The islands were visited by the Phoenicians, the Greeks and the Carthaginians.
 According to the 1st century CE Roman author and philosopher Pliny the Elder, the archipelago was found to be uninhabited, but ruins of great buildings were seen.
 This story may suggest that the islands were inhabited by other peoples prior to the Guanches.

 At the time of medieval European engagement, the Canary Islands were inhabited by a variety of indigenous communities.
 The pre-colonial population of the Canaries is generically referred to as Guanches, although, strictly speaking, Guanches were originally the inhabitants of Tenerife.
 According to the chronicles, the inhabitants of Fuerteventura and Lanzarote were referred to as Maxos, Gran Canaria was inhabited by the Canarii, El Hierro by the Bimbaches, La Palma by the Auaritas and La Gomera by the Gomeros.
 Evidence does seem to suggest that inter-insular interaction was relatively low and each island was populated by its own distinct socio-cultural groups who lived in relative isolation separated from each other.